Alvarado, Texas

 Alvarado (/ˌælvəˈreɪdoʊ/ AL-və-RAY-doh) is the oldest city in Johnson County, Texas, United States.
-The population was 4,739 in 2020.
+Its population was 4,739 in 2020.

-The community's first sheriff, A. H. Onstoott, is credited with naming Alvarado for Alvarado, Veracruz, Mexico, where he fought in a battle during the Mexican–American War.
+The community's first sheriff, A. H. Onstoott, is credited with naming the city for Alvarado, Veracruz, Mexico, where he fought in a battle during the Mexican–American War.

 Geography

 Alvarado is located in eastern Johnson County at the intersection of US Highway 67 and Interstate 35W.
 The city is 26 mi south of the center of Fort Worth and 39 mi southwest of Dallas.

-According to the U.S. Census Bureau, Alvarado has a total area of 12.5 km2, of which 10.6 km2 are land and 1.9 sqkm, or 15.35%, are water.
-The water area comprises Alvarado Park Lake, a reservoir on Turkey Creek 3 mi southwest of the city.
+According to the U.S. Census Bureau, Alvarado has a total area of 12.5 km2, of which 10.6 km2 are land and 0.73 sq mi (1.9 km^{2}), or 15.35%, is covered by water.
+The water area comprises Alvarado Park Lake, a reservoir on Turkey Creek, 3 mi southwest of the city.
 Alvarado is drained by the North Fork of Chambers Creek, a southeast-flowing stream that is part of the Trinity River watershed.

-Alvarado's nearest neighboring communities are Venus to the east, Keene to the west,Burleson Texas and Mansfield Texas to the north, and Grandview, Texas and Cleburne, Texas to the south.
+Alvarado's nearest neighboring communities are Venus to the east, Keene to the west, Burleson and Mansfield to the north, and Grandview and Cleburne to the south.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
-According to the Köppen Climate Classification system, Alvarado has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+According to the Köppen climate classification, Alvarado has a humid subtropical climate, Cfa on climate maps.